Supplier conditions of purchase can be found here.

 9.3 Until title to the Goods has passed to the Customer, the Customer shall:

 9.3.1 hold the Goods on a fiduciary basis as the Company’s bailee;

 9.3.3 not remove, deface or obscure any identifying mark or packaging on or relating to the Goods;

 9.3.4 maintain the Goods in satisfactory condition and keep them insured against all risks for their full price on the Company’s behalf from the date of delivery;

-18.104.22.168 recover the Price and VAT notwithstanding that property in any of the Goods has not passed from the Company; and
+22.214.171.124 recover the Purchase Price and VAT notwithstanding that property in any of the Goods has not passed from the Company; and

 10.1 The Company shall not be liable for any loss or damage caused by any carrier engaged in loading, unloading or transporting the Goods and any carrier engaged by the Customer shall be acting as the Customer’s agent.

 10.2 The Customer shall indemnify the Company against all claims and demands made against the Company by any carrier of the Customer or by any other person for all liability arising out of the loading, unloading or transportation of the Goods.